rasmusjons/documentupload/README.md

 Navigate to app in [browser](http://localhost:3000) http://localhost:3000

-The app runs on an remote database to ensure a swift installation process.
+The app runs on a remote database to ensure a swift installation process.
 To change to local database, see FAQ below.

 Enjoy!

 ### Ship for production

 **WARNING!**
 This is an app written for test purposes. prod.env is not ignored by git.
-The file handle sensitive information such as password.
+The file handles sensitive information such as passwords.

 To minimize and compile for production run